-Initiative Council's Role To establish and implement a Memorandum of Understanding with South Gippsland LandCare.
-This strategic investment will help to build our land management partnership, provide additional Deliver Partner benefit to the local community and assist with weed control and biodiversity initiatives.
+Initiative Council's Role To establish and implement a Memorandum of Understanding with South Gippsland Land care.
+This will help to build our land management partnership and assist with weed control and biodiversity initiatives.
+Deliver Partner

 Service Indicator 2022/23 2023/24 2024/25

-indicator Actual Forecast Budget
+Actual Forecast Budget

 Waste Management Kerbside collection waste diverted from landfill 53.61% 50.00% 50.00%